 - Pack the dough into a container and cover the surface with plastic wrap.

 - Refrigerate for at least an hour or up to 24 hours.
-I could only stand to wait for 3 hours, just in case you were wondering.
+Try and refrigerate the dough for at least a couple of hours.

 - About 30 minutes prior to baking, preheat the oven to 325F (350F for cookies that spread a bit less and brown a bit more).
 Set racks in the top and bottom thirds of the oven.